viega/hatrack/src/README.md

 Maintaining consistent views does have an performance penalty.
 Though, it's an O(1) penalty, that comes mainly from worse cache performance and more (relatively expensive) dynamic memory management operations.
-In practice, these algorithms are still very fast, in the grand scheme of things..
+And, as you might expect, modification operations are significant more impacted than read operations.
+In practice, these algorithms are still very fast, in the grand scheme of things.

 Note that, in our tables that do not provide consistent views, we can still provide *approximate* insertion ordering.

-1) Tables without consistent views (and thus would not be good for set operations): *swimcap, newshat, hihat, oldhat, witchhat, crown*.
+1) Tables without consistent views (and thus would not be good for set operations): *swimcap, newshat, hihat, oldhat, witchhat, crown, tiara*.

 2) Tables with consistent views: *ballcap, lohat, lohat-a, woolhat*.